Daniel Hope, Concertmaster

 ABOUT THE CONCERT

 Daniel Hope leads a program of music written in the shadow of oppressive regimes, featuring New Century debut artist Venezulean-American pianist Vanessa Perez.
-At the center of this fascinating program is the Double Concerto for Violin, Piano and Orchestra by the Jewish Czech composer Edwin Schulhoff whose music was banned by the Nazis before the start of World War II.
+At the center of this fascinating program is the Double Concerto for Violin, Piano and Orchestra by the Jewish Czech composer Erwin Schulhoff whose music was banned by the Nazis before the start of World War II.

 About Vanessa Perez